ess-dmsc/generate-nexus-files/examples/tests/README.md

 Generally the linkage between logical and physical geometry requires information from
-  * ECDC ICDs where the logical geometry is specified
+  * ECDC ICDs where the logical geometry is specified.
-  * Technical drawings, Excel sheets, Power Point slides describing physical distances, offsets, translations and rotations of the individual pixels (or voxels)
+  * Technical drawings, Excel sheets, PowerPoint slides describing physical distances, offsets, translations and rotations of the individual pixels (or voxels).

 The idea is that from one or more pixel values we can calculate points or vectors for important detector directions and then compare these with the